Skip to Content

 Some blocks have a carbide sharpening stone in a “V” formation embedded near the opening of the slot in the knife block.
 Other manufacturers prefer a ceramic sharpening “V” to straighten and polish the knife edge.

-Other self-sharpening knife blocks have the abrasive in the form of wheels, rather than the sharpening “V” already mentioned.
-Irrespective of the abrasive material used, the principle of how the self-sharpening works are the same.
+Other self-sharpening knife blocks have the abrasive in the form of wheels rather than the sharpening “V” already mentioned.
+Irrespective of the abrasive material used, the principle of how the self-sharpening works is the same.

 As the knife is withdrawn from the slot, the position of the abrasive ensures that the length of the knife’s cutting edge is dragged across the sharpener.
 This action of drawing the knife from the slot automatically hones the edge of the knife, ensuring it is sharp and ready for use immediately once it is withdrawn.